Food Compliance

 [Updated] South Korea Streamlines Customs Clearance Policies

-*This article is orginially published on May 8, 2023 and got updated on September 15, 2023.
-The new policies about electronic sanitary certification of livestock products newly added and marked in red below.
+*This article was originally published on May 8, 2023, and was updated on September 15 and September 26, 2023.
+The updated contents are marked in red below.

 The Ministry of Food and Drug Safety (MFDS) held its second positive administrative committee1 on May 2, 2023, deliberating and resolving several issues of great concern, including expanding the scope of fast clearance for imported foods and streamlining the management of disposable utensils, such as disposable cups and spoons.